AliceRivi14/Assignment1_ExpRoLab/README.md

 - `class RANDOM_MOVEMNT(smach.State)`: Class implementing FSM state concerning the random movement.

-    Within the execute function, a call is made to the server connecting the FSM to the TopologicalMap node, and 3 seconds are waited for the requested behaviour to be executed.
+    Within the execute function, a call is made to the server connecting the FSM to the RandomMovement node, and 5 seconds are waited for the requested behaviour to be executed.

     Returns the transition of the FSM to be carried out: